 Therefore, it is very important for you to use moving average as a trader.
 Traders can also gain by combining various durations to make decisions.

-For instance, a trader can combine 5 and 10-day Exponential Moving Averages (EMA).
+For instance, a trader can combine 5 and 10-day Exponential Moving Averages (EMA) to look for, as an example, eventual crossovers.

 2. Relative Strength Index (RSI)